j17d/specfem3d/EXAMPLES/real_world/Moon_Apollo_impact/README.md

   ```

   The simulation is meant as a movie simulation.
 To suppress numerical noise for a cleaner movie visualization, we enlarged the source half-duration
-  by `HDUR_MOVIE = 8.0` in the `Par_file`.
+  by `HDUR_MOVIE = 5.0` in the `Par_file`.

   The solver will create binary movie files in `OUTPUT_FILES/` folder.
-To convert them to VTK-files that can be visualize e.g. with Paraview,
+To convert them to VTK-files that can be visualized e.g. with Paraview,
   we run the script:
   ```
   > ./xcreate_movie_files.sh